paxdotdev/docs/src/reference-pax-std.md

 #### Core

-**`<Group />`** - Groups its descendents into a single render node, which may be transformed, causing all children to inhereit that hierarchical transformation.
+**`<Group />`** - Groups its descendents into a single render node, which may be transformed, causing all children to inherit that hierarchical transformation.
 Works intuitively like a `group` in a vector design tool.
 Groups do not accept a `size`.

 **`<Frame />`** - Exactly like a Group, except requires a `size`, and introduces a clipping context outside of its rectangular boundaries.
-Any element that would be rendered outside of those boundaries gets clipped (hidden from view / uninteractable.)
+Any element that would be rendered outside of those boundaries gets clipped (hidden from view / non-interactable.)

 **`<Image />`** - !!unimplemented!! allows embedding and rendering a bitmap or vector image